I LOVE fall. If only it weren’t so fleeting! Today we’ll extend fall beauty indoors with this sweet and easy DIY Paper Leaf Garland for Fall.

 I have not tested the glitter papers from Amazon, but they are the same brand as the one I purchased at JoAnn, and the reviews are good.
-The glitter paper in the photo above I found at JoAnn Fabric and Crafts, and they were great!
+I found the glitter paper in the photo above at JoAnn Fabric and Crafts, and they were great!
 Not messy at all.

-Where To Buy Paper Garland Supplies
+Where To Buy

 You can buy it by the sheet or purchase a book.
 Shop around and find what works best for your garland design.

 Below are a few of the options that I found on Amazon.

-DIY Garland Instructions
+DIY Paper Garland

 Choosing your Garland Design – Paper, Colors, and Templates